 You're only able to do several things at once when the cognitive load of each task is low; for example, going for a walk while eating a snack and listening to your favorite podcast.

 Your Brain’s Anti-Distraction System

-Focusing your attention takes more than channeling your brainpower into a single goal; it also involves blocking out all the other stimuli that’s trying to distract you.
-After all, if you’re not able to filter out what’s irrelevant to your current task, all those distractions will slow you down.
+Focusing your attention takes more than channeling your brainpower into a single goal; it also involves blocking out all the other stimuli that's trying to distract you.

 When you’re focused, your brain is functioning differently even at the neural level.
 The messages your neurons send each other when you're trying to pay attention are both more intense and more clear — like they’re in a noisy room, trying to shout a single, simple message to one another.

 In addition to your neurons communicating more forcefully, key sections of your brain synchronize with each other.
 Lines of communication open up between the different regions of the brain required for attention, and unrelated signals are suppressed in order to prevent distractions from getting through.

 You may think staying focused and blocking distractions causes your brain to work harder, but in fact the opposite is true.
 Switching between tasks makes your brain eat up more glucose, making you feel exhausted and disoriented even after a small amount of multitasking.

 Moreover, recent studies show multitasking has a physical, possibly permanent impact on the brain’s structure.
 Heavy media-multitaskers have smaller gray matter density in the anterior cingulate cortex, which helps regulate both automatic bodily functions like blood pressure and heart rate, as well as rational cognitive functions like decision making, empathy, impulse control, and emotional regulation.

 Multitasking causes new information to get stored in the wrong part of the brain.